Irritator: Postcranial material and additional finds

 Some of the Romualdo Formation postcrania were used as the basis for the creation of a replica Angaturama skeleton, later mounted at the Federal University-owned Museu Nacional do Rio de Janeiro (National Museum of Rio de Janeiro).
 The skeleton depicted the animal carrying an anhanguerid pterosaur in its jaws.
 It was the centerpiece of the Dinossauros no Sertão (Dinosaurs of Sertão) exhibit, which opened to the public in March 2009, becoming the first large carnivorous Brazilian dinosaur to be put on display.
 Some of the original postcranial elements (including the fossil pelvis and sacral vertebrae) were presented alongside the mount.
 In press releases of the exhibit's opening, Kellner informally implied MN 4819-V as belonging to Angaturama.
 This is also reflected in the specimen's inclusion in the skeletal mount.
 In 2011, a third Brazilian spinosaur, Oxalaia quilombensis, was named and described from the Alcântara Formation of the Itapecuru Group, part of the São Luís Basin.
 This larger species, known only from an isolated snout tip and upper jaw fragment, lived during the Cenomanian stage, around six to nine million years after Irritator and Angaturama.
 Oxalaia quilombensis is differentiated from Angaturama limai by its broader, more rounded snout and lack of a sagittal crest on the premaxillae.
 In September 2018, a fire broke out at the palace housing the Museu Nacional, largely destroying the fossil collections and possibly the exhibited Angaturama skeleton and fossil elements.
-The holotype of Oxalaia quilombensis, which was stored in the same building, may also have been destroyed.
+The holotype of Oxalaia quilombensis, which was stored in the same building, was thought to have been destroyed.
+Luckily, the Oxalaia holotype, while heavily damaged, was recovered.

 Description

 Even by maximal size estimates, Irritator was smaller than other known spinosaurids.
 Gregory S. Paul calculated its length at 7.5 m and weight at 1 t.
 Thomas R. Holtz Jr. published a higher estimate of 8 m, with a weight between 0.9 to 3.6 t.
 Estimates by Dougal Dixon were lower at 6 m long and 2 m high.
 When scaled by Aureliano and colleagues, the reconstructions from the study by Sales and Schultz provided a length of 6.5 m for the Irritator challengeri holotype, and 8.3 m for the Angaturama limai holotype.
 Some of the skull bones of the former holotype had not yet fully co-ossified (fused), indicating that the specimen belonged to a subadult.
-The partial spinosaurine skeleton MN 4819-V represented a moderately-sized individual, estimated by Machado at 5 to 6 m in length.
+The partial spinosaurine skeleton MN 4819-V represented a moderately sized individual, estimated by Machado at 5 to 6 m in length.
 Many elements from this specimen were incorporated into the skeletal mount in the National Museum of Rio de Janeiro, which had a length of 6 m and a height of 2 m.
 However, spinosaurids from the Romualdo Formation possibly attained greater sizes.
 Although LPP-PV-0042 is represented only by a tibia fragment, Aureliano and colleagues estimated its length at roughly 10 m.
 Bone histology indicates that this individual was a subadult, so the mature animal may have been larger.